 3.2 Information Strategy Group is responsible for the approval of Freedom of Information policy and for overseeing policy implementation via the Information Security Board.

-3.3 The Information Security Board, chaired by the Director of Information, is responsible for regular policy reviews and monitors the effectiveness of the Freedom of Information policy across the University.
+3.3 The Information Security Board, chaired by the Deputy Registrar, is responsible for regular policy reviews and monitors the effectiveness of the Freedom of Information policy across the University.
 It also commissions and responds to independent audits of Freedom of Information arrangements.

-4.1 All staff are responsible for ensuring that requests for information (which any employee may receive) are handled in accordance with the University policy and for providing the Records Management Office (or others with delegated responsibility) with all necessary advice and assistance when requested to do so for the purposes of responding to requests.
+4.1 All staff are responsible for ensuring that requests for information (which any employee may receive) are handled in accordance with the University policy and for providing Legal Services with all necessary advice and assistance when requested to do so for the purposes of responding to requests.

 4.2 All staff are responsible for making third parties, who provide information to the University or who generate, hold or process information on the University’s behalf, aware of the Freedom of Information legislation and the University’s responsibilities under such legislation.